vndee/redis-data-structures/docs/type_preservation.md

 ### Manual Registration for Consumers

-In distributed systems where some processes only consume data (without storing any), you need to manually register types before deserializing:
+In distributed systems where some processes only consume data (without storing any), you need to manually register types before deserializing since the type registering is only automatically done when storing data:

 ```python
 # In consumer processes, register types before reading data